jlangch/venice/doc/readme/charts.md

 # Charts

-Venice supports rendering charts if the [XChart](https://knowm.org/open-source/xchart/) library is on the runtime classpath:
+The Venice chart is based on the [XChart](https://knowm.org/open-source/xchart/) library.

-- org.knowm.xchart:xchart:3.8.6

 Run this script from the REPL to download the XChart libraries: